 Women are woefully underrepresented at the top echelons of organizations.
-In 2018, for instance, just 5% of Fortune 500 companies had a female CEO.
+In 2018, for instance, just five percent of Fortune 500 companies had a female CEO.

 When researchers have studied the phenomenon, they have often investigated the women who fail to rise into leadership positions.
 What barriers might be preventing them from assuming top jobs?
 But that leaves out questions about what happens to women who do make it to the top.
 Might some of the difficulty they face be due to how others in the organization perceive their leadership?